- Women In Tech – About Challenges and Benefits

 However university was a little bit different.
 I was the only one girl in my group and actually only one girl in the whole IT year.
 Are you wondering how it feels like?
 I loved it!
 Girls and women, studying and working with guys is a great experience.
 It is much easier, no drama, fun and hard work.
 I need to be honest here, it wasn’t that totally easy.
 I was great in math or logic, I helped guys with exams (I hope you remember this guys! 😉 ) but I didn’t have so much idea about coding, computer systems and so on.
 It was definitely magic for me and I want to say thank you for all of you guys, who helped me with exams this time ;).
 It was definitely huge challenge for me but I still loved it.
 I felt like I am proving myself that impossible doesn’t exist and learn so much, it is great, right?

-How have I started my first job?
+How have I started my first job in tech company?

 I can honestly say I was really lucky.
 It came up that I was having one of the highest scores on my year and that time IT start-up was looking for web-developers for internship.
 Founders of that Magento agency were studying in the same university like myself that time.
 My great professors recommend myself and that’s how everything has started.